-Line 5 is Not Vital to Michigan's Energy Infrastructure.
-Over the last five years, a number of independent reports have made clear that Line 5 is no longer essential energy infrastructure for Michigan with viable alternatives to meet the U.P.'s propane needs74 and lower northern Michigan's crude oil transport needs;75 A 2015 expert report, for example, shows only 5-10 percent of the oil in Line 5 is used in Michigan and that decommissioning the 67-year-old oil pipelines to prevent a disastrous spill in the Mackinac Straits would not disrupt Michigan's or the Midwest's crude oil and propane supply.
-Contrary to Enbridge's claims, a Canadian news outlet recently revealed that 500,000 bbl of the 540,000 bbl shipped in Line 5 are refined in Sarnia, Canada.
-Marathon in Detroit and Toledo refineries have access to 50,000 bbls/day of light crude oil from fields in Ohio and Pennsylvania, and from other pipelines from the
+Over the last five years, a number of independent reports have made clear that Line 5 is no longer essential energy infrastructure for Michigan with viable alternatives to meet the U.P.'s propane needs49 and lower northern Michigan's crude oil transport needs.50 A 2015 expert report, for example, shows only 5-10 percent of the oil in Line 5 is used in Michigan and that decommissioning the 67-year-old oil pipelines to prevent a catastrophic spill in the Mackinac Straits would not disrupt Michigan's or the Midwest's crude oil and propane supply.
+Contrary to Enbridge's claims, 500,000 bbl of the 540,000 bbl shipped in Line 5 are refined in Sarnia, Canada.
+Marathon in Detroit and Toledo refineries have access to 50,000 bbls/day of light crude oil from fields in Ohio and Pennsylvania, and from other pipelines from the south.51 In sum, as a practical matter, the transport of crude oil carried by Line 5 to Canada, Detroit, and Toledo can be handled, with some minor or reasonable adjustments, by Line 6B.